Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Name: John Doe

-Contact Information: Phone number or email address LinkedIn profile
+Contact Information: Phone number, email address, LinkedIn profile

 Education:

-- Master of Science degree in marketing XYZ University, Graduated May 2021.
+- A Bachelor’s Degree in Management, XYZ University, Graduated May 2021.

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Assisted with market analysis and research for clients of various kinds
+- Assisted with market research and data analysis for clients of various kinds

-- The skills acquired are strong for Excel and PowerPoint
+- Developed strong skills for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020